Birth preparation and postnatal care

 You don’t need to worry about anything else: all contracted midwives invoice us directly for the costs of post-partum care.
-Our tip: before your first appointment, ask your midwife whether she can invoice SBK directly for her expenses as a participating midwife.
+Our tip: before your first appointment, ask your midwife whether they are able to cover their costs through SBK as an independent midwife.
 If your midwife cannot offer direct invoicing, please contact your personal consultant before your first appointment with the midwife.

 We cover the costs of up to ten hours of recovery exercises with a midwife so that you can get your abdominal and pelvic-floor muscles back into shape after childbirth.
 The one condition is that you complete the course before the end of the ninth month after the birth, as such exercises are most effective within this period.